Community Shares: How Long We've Been Living with Metastatic Breast Cancer

 If you feel like you do not fully understand metastatic breast cancer, know that you are not alone.
 It is common for people who do not have the diagnosis to hear the words breast cancer and assume that you will manage this disease for a short time and then be fine.

-Those who have received the diagnosis already know this is not true—the fight against metastatic breast cancer is not a short one.
+Those who have received the diagnosis already know this is not true.
 You will be managing this disease for the rest of your life.

 However, many of you may have questions about how long that will be.